Northern Traverse®

 -

-Facilities: Indoor space, tents for sleeping, toilets
+Facilities: Marquee space, tents for sleeping, toilets

 Drop Bag: Yes